Chris Porter (footballer, born 1983): Crewe Alexandra

 On 31 May 2017, Porter signed a two-year contract with League Two side Crewe Alexandra on a free transfer after turning down a new contract offer from Colchester.
 He scored twice for Crewe on his debut in a 2–2 draw with Mansfield Town on 5 August 2017.
 After scoring 27 goals in his first two seasons at Crewe, an extra 12 months was added to Porter's initial contract, and after scoring his 10th goal of the (pandemic-shortened) 2019-2020 season on his 100th appearance, he was reported to have asked manager David Artell about a contract for the 2020–2021 season.

 Porter was offered a new contract in June 2020, but after rejecting the initial 12-month offer signed a new one-year deal in July 2020.
 However, his return to the first team was delayed due to a thigh injury.
 He scored seven goals in 37 appearances, and on 13 May 2021, Crewe announced that it had offered Porter a new contract.
 On 24 May 2021, Porter signed a new one-year deal, and in his fifth season took his Crewe goal tally to 50 goals with the opening goal in a 1–1 draw against Doncaster Rovers at Gresty Road on 2 November 2021.
 He scored six goals in 41 appearances during the season, many of which came as "an impact substitute".
-On 29 April 2022, it was confirmed Porter would be leaving Crewe at the end of the season.
+On 29 April 2022, it was confirmed Porter would leave Crewe at the end of the season.

 Oldham Athletic

 On 6 June 2022, Porter rejoined Oldham Athletic, recently relegated to the National League, on a one-year contract having spent two seasons with the club 15 years earlier.
 He scored the first goal of his new spell at Boundary Park on 13 August 2022 in a 3–2 win over Dorking Wanderers, but suffered a hamstring injury which restricted him to one appearance, in a FA Cup fourth qualifying round win over Chester, after which he was diagnosed with deep vein thrombosis (DVT) above his knee.
+In February 2023, he was reported to be unlikely to play again for Oldham for the remainder of the season.
+He was released by Oldham at the end of the season.